South of Memphis is a small sole proprietorship business located in Springfield, Arkansas and owned by Tammie (Tam) McClure.

 After her son started kindergarten she shuttered her business and went back to the stability of a daily job outside the home.
 "Freelance work was hard to make a family budget with.
 One month I might earn a large sum the next one or two I might barely earn enough to pay the phone bill for the business," she explained.
 Thus why she closed up NexusWeb and went back to working for someone else.

-She worked for many years in the graphic design industry and also in the newspaper industry.
+She worked for many years in the graphic design industry and also in the newspaper and magazine industry.
 While she was still working in the newspaper industry she started another business making apparel by hand, screen printing by hand, one and two color designs, dying and sewing clothing and dying scarves, t-shirts, sarongs and other apparel.
 The amount of work involved doing everything by hand made profit almost negligible, but it was fun and a great way to let her creative juices flow.
 This business was called CraftMouse and after a few years she decided to pull the plug because she just didn't have enough time after she switched day jobs again.

 She tentatively thought of another business dealing strictly with children's clothing but the rules and regulations on children's clothing made her a bit cautious of making her own.
 Everyone is selling tutus and hair bows and so on on eBay and Etsy.
 But Tam knew that children's clothing needs to be safe for a child.
 She'd never want to have a child come to harm because a tutu accidentally caught fire and burned the child for example.
 That would just break her heart she said.